chrisbeckett/azd9-autoonboarding/README.md

 Running the script
 ------------------
-Simply run the script **onboard.py**
+Simply run the script **onboard.py** from the command line

 Deploying as an Azure Function **(work in progress)**
 -----------------------------------------------------

 - Click the "Deploy to Azure" button and fill out the deployment form
-- The **Azure Function** name and the **Storage Account** name **must be globally unique or deployment will fail (if a new storage account is created)**
+- Both the **Azure Function** name and the **Storage Account** name **must be globally unique or deployment will fail (if a new storage account is created)**
-- Once the ARM template deployment is complete, connect Visual Studio Code (or another tool) and upload the Function code as per Microsoft documentation
+- Once the ARM template deployment is complete, open a command prompt and navigate to the **azd9-autoonboarding** folder
+- Install the Azure Functions command line tools (*https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash*)
+- Run **func init**
+- Run **func azure functionapp publish <functname>** where the functname is your function name from the "Deploy to Azure" workflow
+- By default, the function uses a timer trigger set to run at 0600 daily, you may alter this to suit your needs

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fchrisbeckett%2Fazd9-autoonboarding%2Fmaster%2Ftemplate.json)